sachinksalim/compiler/asgn3/README.md

 python3 ./src/process_log.py
 ```

-After the suitable files are created, to run a test case from the "test" folder, use the command "bin/parser test/test.js" to create a html file "test.html" in the "/asgn3" directory.
+After the suitable files are created, to run a test case "test.js" from the "test" folder, use the command "bin/parser test/test.js" to create a html file "right-derivation.html" in the "/asgn3" directory.
 Then using the command "firefox right-derivation.html" we can open this in the Mozilla browser.

+The opened web page displays the step by step right hand derivtions in a legible format.

 "make clean" removes the /bin directory and its contents along with the html file.